I have been compensated by ZonePerfect® for this post; however I am sharing my own thoughts. All opinions are my own. #Ad #ZonePerfectRevitalize

 Designated Work Hours:

-This is the most read piece of advice I’ve found when looking for tips from working from home over the years and it doesn’t really work for me.
+This is the most read piece of advice I’ve found when looking for tips for working from home over the years and it doesn’t really work for me.

 Yes, if I could know for sure that I was working from 8-10 am and 7-10 pm each day, that would be great to plan my schedule around.
 But, my kids aren’t that predictable and I find that when I set expectations for the specific hours I’ll be able to work on a given day, it just causes more frustration when, inevitably, it doesn’t work out.